1ay1/neowall/.github/SECURITY.md

 ## Reporting a Vulnerability

 We take security seriously.
-If you discover a security vulnerability in Staticwall, please report it responsibly.
+If you discover a security vulnerability in NeoWall, please report it responsibly.

 ### How to Report